Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Abstract

 \section{Abstract}

-Nanoplasmonic systems combined with optically-active two-dimensional materials provide intriguing opportunities to explore and control light-matter interactions at extreme sub-wavelength lengthscales approaching the exciton Bohr radius.
-Here, we present room- and cryogenic-temperature investigations of light-matter interactions between an MoSe$_2$ monolayer and individual lithographically defined gold dipole nanoantennas having sub-10 nm feed gaps.
+Nanoplasmonic systems combined with optically active two-dimensional materials provide intriguing opportunities to explore and control light--matter interactions at extreme subwavelength length scales approaching the exciton Bohr radius.
+Here, we present room- and cryogenic-temperature investigations of light--matter interactions between a MoSe$_2$ monolayer and individual lithographically defined gold dipole nanoantennas having sub-10 nm feed gaps.
 By progressively tuning the nanoantenna size, their dipolar resonance is tuned relative to the A-exciton transition in a proximal MoSe$_2$ monolayer achieving a total tuning of $\sim\SI{130}{\milli\electronvolt}$.
-Differential reflectance measurements performed on $>$100 structures reveal an apparent avoided crossing between exciton and dipolar mode and an exciton-plasmon coupling constant of $g=\SI{55}{\milli\electronvolt}$, representing $g/(\hbar\omega_X)\geq3\%$ of the transition energy.
-This places our hybrid system in the intermediate-coupling regime where spectra exhibit a characteristic Fano-like shape, indicative of the interplay between pronounced light-matter coupling and significant damping.
+Differential reflectance measurements performed on $>$100 structures reveal an apparent avoided crossing between exciton and dipolar mode and an exciton--plasmon coupling constant of $g=\SI{55}{\milli\electronvolt}$, representing $g/(\hbar\omega_X)\geq3\%$ of the transition energy.
+This places our hybrid system in the intermediate-coupling regime where spectra exhibit a characteristic Fano-like shape, indicative of the interplay between pronounced light--matter coupling and significant damping.
 We also demonstrate active control of the optical response by varying the polarization of the excitation light to programmably suppress coupling to the dipole mode.
-We further study the emerging optical signatures of the monolayer localized at dipole nanoantennas at 10 K. Our findings represent a key step towards realizing non-linear photonic devices based on 2D materials with potential for low-energy and ultrafast performance.
+We further study the emerging optical signatures of the monolayer localized at dipole nanoantennas at 10 K. Our findings represent a key step towards realizing nonlinear photonic devices based on 2D materials with potential for low-energy and ultrafast performance.